 They should also have a good understanding of software development methodologies and be able to use various tools and technologies.

-This requires keeping their skills current as new technologies and approaches are constantly being developed.
+This requires keeping their software engineering skills current as new technologies and approaches are constantly being developed.

 In addition to technical skills, software engineers need strong communication, problem-solving, and analytical skills.